Temidayo24/HTML_practice/README.md

-I am done explaining to paulina.
-This is my assignment repo.
+This is my HTMl assignment from Stutern repository.